projectcapsule/capsule/docs/operator/use-cases/ingress-hostnames.md

 # Assign Ingress Hostnames
-Bill can control ingress hostnames to the `oil` tenant in order to force the applications to be published only using the given hostname or set of hostnames:
+Bill can control ingress hostnames to the `oil` tenant to force the applications to be published only using the given hostname or set of hostnames:

 ```yaml
 kubectl apply -f - << EOF